 As a buyer, when you receive a counteroffer, you have the choice to either accept the terms, counter the counteroffer, or withdraw.
 There is no set limit to how many times this process can go back and forth between the buyer and the seller, and will continue until a price and terms are agreed upon, or the buyer withdraws from the negotiations.

 The art of negotiating and real estate counter offer etiquette is very tricky and it’s important to understand the process and the details of the home.
-With the help of an experienced real estate agent and the team like ours, you can rest assured that you’re going to get a good deal.
+With the help of an experienced real estate agent in Scottsdale and the team like ours, you can rest assured that you’re going to get a good deal.

 We can help make every step of your home buying or selling process as simple and stress-free as possible.
 When it comes to the real estate market in Phoenix, Scottsdale and Paradise Valley, no one knows it better than my team and I, Jeff Barchi.
 Let us help you find the home of your dreams today by starting your search at our website.